 Who is eligible to attend Lone Star Online Academy at Roscoe (LSOA)?

 LSOA offers enrollment for students in grades K-7.
 As a virtual school, LSOA follows the requirements outlined in Texas Senate Bill 15 (SB15) for enrollment requirements and enrollment requirements set forth for all Texas public schools.
-A student is eligible to enroll/maintain enrollment at LSOA if they meet the following criteria:
+If a student was enrolled in a virtual program for more than 50% of the previous school year, they are eligible to enroll/maintain enrollment at LSOA if they meet the following criteria: